 What about Wheat?

-Over the past several decades wheat based foods have had a high profile in the Australian diet.
-From my observation breads, muffins, wheat crackers and other savoury biscuits have become a convenient snack.
+Over the past several decades wheat-based foods have had a high profile in the Australian diet.
+From my observation bread, muffins, wheat crackers, and other savoury biscuits have become a convenient snack.
 The 1995 National Nutrition Survey estimated about 40% of our cereal consumption was from sliced bread and bread rolls.
 Breakfast cereals also contributed highly.
 The exceptions to this trend were people from Asian countries who consumed 70% of their grains and cereal as rice.

 Eat Wholegrain Foods Mindfully